Michigan – This Plant is More Dangerous Than Poison Ivy, Oak, and Sumac

-This invasive plant is considered a public health hazard that ranks higher than poison ivy, poison oak, and poison sumac with respect to its potential to harm humans.
+This invasive plant is considered a public health hazard that ranks higher than poison ivy, poison oak, and poison sumac due to its potential to harm humans.

 What Plant is More Dangerous Than Poison Ivy, Oak, and Sumac?